haydentamch/epub-translator/README.md

 A local web app for translating EPUB books with OpenRouter models.
 It lets you upload an EPUB, choose translation settings, preview the first part of the book, translate selected chapters, pause and resume translation, export bilingual or translated-only EPUB files, and manage completed books from a History page.

+⚠ Disclaimer: The usage of this tool must comply with copyright laws.
+Ensure you have the necessary rights to translate and distribute EPUB content.
+The authors and developers of epub Translator are not responsible for any copyright violations arising from its use.

 <img width="1575" height="847" alt="main_page" src="https://github.com/user-attachments/assets/621690a4-91a7-48e6-82e8-9ebf03edc4a4" />

 ## Features